-While my fourth great-grandfather, Joseph McGee, was not granted ownership of human beings through his father’s estate, Joseph managed to enslave twelve people before he died all the same.
+While my fourth great-grandfather, Joseph McGee, was not granted ownership of human beings through his father’s estate, Joseph enslaved twelve people before he died all the same.

 Joseph’s will (above) was written in November 1850, the month after his wife, Susan, died, in Holmes County, Mississippi.
 It directs that all his “land, stock, and property of every description except my negroes be sold,” and that his youngest unmarried daughter, my third great-grandmother, Sarah Ann (Sallie) McGee, then 16, should receive “a bed stead and all necessary furniture in addition to her distributive share of my estate.”
 He goes on to provide that:

 the residue of my property consisting of the following negroes and their increase viz Burwell and Joan, Bob, Martha, Esther, Buddy, Ralph, Alfred, Randle, Kat, Burwell and Jim be divided into seven lots, Burwell and Joan constitute one lot so they not be separated and divided by lot among my seven children.... the division to be made by five disinterested men in such manner as for all to be made equal.
 In the event that my daughter, Sarah Ann McGee [my third great-grandmother again], shall be single at the time of such division, I will that she have the choice of the lots so made.

 As I’ve said on Twitter, when I started researching my family history, I expected to find that at least a couple of my ancestors enslaved human beings.
 Now I keep losing count of how many did and how many humans they enslaved.